naninovel/docs/docs/guide/engine-services.md

 To add a new custom engine service, implement `IEngineService` interface and add `InitializeAtRuntime` attribute to the implementing class.
 Instance of the implementation will automatically be created during the engine initialization and become available via `Engine.GetService<TService>()` API.

-*Notice: Adding custom services requires using engine's asynchronous APIs, which are built with **UniTask** third-party library.
-You'll need to install the library to your Unity project to be able to use the async APIs; consult [UniTask extension guide](/guide/unitask.md) for more information.*

 You can force your custom service to be initialized before or after other services using `InitializationPriority` argument of `InitializeAtRuntime` attribute; lower values will push it before other services in the initialization queue and vice-versa.

 In order to be automatically instantiated, service implementation should have a compatible constructor (or a default one).
 Following arguments (in any order) are allowed: